December 17, 2015

 Now is the time to make plans to engage your target audience far more than you have in the past.
 Line up some contests, some surveys, some polls, and other activities that will engage them and want to share with their audiences.
 Offer discounts for taking part in a survey and providing their email addresses.
 Ask them for photos that show them using your product(s).
 Have a “customer of the week” showcase.
 There are just some great ideas out there that will help develop stronger relationships.

 Are your pictures and images kind of old?
 Get new ones.
 Add some color.
+Create banners, images with free glitter backgrounds, some fun fonts, and realistic snow effects.
 And maybe dump the images and pictures that make your site look “crowded.”
 A site that is too busy turns visitors away.

 Yes, Christmas is a jolly, joyous season.
 But it is also the season to look forward to the New Year and the many ways that you can improve your total presence on the web.
 Go through this list carefully and see what you can do!